 While not the only one of the Three to bear children, she is the one who bore the most by far!
 Because of this and her lasting love and loyalty to her children even after leaving her traitorous husband, I associate Mélusine with the Mother aspect of the Triple Goddess.
 Also, several royal and noble European houses literally and proudly trace their bloodline back to her.
 The main family being the House of Lusignan, which you may be familiar with if you have at least seen the film “The Kingdom of Heaven”, in which the main villain is Guy de Lusignan, an historical figure.
 Her name can even be seen as a contracted form of “Mère Lusigne”, which means “Mother Lusigne”.

-I assign Mélusine to the direction of the South, as her story (seems to have) originated in the just about the southernmost region of Europe and because her passion, fire and fury, and half-dragon-half-mermaid form are all appropriate to the hot, summery, high-noon quarter of the South.
+I assign Mélusine to the direction of the South, as her passion, fire and fury, and half-dragon-half-mermaid form are all appropriate to the hot, summery, high-noon quarter of the South.

 In addition to Water (again, being the obvious main element of all the Mermaids), I associate Mélusine with Fire, due not only to her temper and raw draconic power, but to the swiftly destructive energy of uncontrolled fire, which is not unlike the damage caused by uncontrolled anger, which she displayed against her father.
 It reminds me of a quote from the Roman emperor and philosopher Marcus Aurelius…